shakfu/coremusic/tests/demos/README.md

 # CoreAudio Demos

-This directory contains demonstrations of the cycoreaudio wrapper functionality.
+This directory contains demonstrations of the coremusic wrapper functionality.

 ## Main Demo